Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsubsection{Low-frequency case --- Boundary loss training}

-Now, we focus on the same problem as in \cref{sec:Lap2Dlow}and \cref{sec:Lap2Dlowaug}.
-We now turn to a standard PINN, denoted by $u_\theta^\text{bc}$, where we impose the boundary conditions in the loss (no longer with the level-set function).
+\RBoth{In this section}, we focus on the same problem as in \cref{sec:Lap2Dlow} and \cref{sec:Lap2Dlowaug}.
+We now turn to a standard PINN, denoted by $u_\theta^\text{bc}$, where we impose the boundary conditions in the loss function (no longer with the level-set function).
 The aim here is to show that our enriched methods also work with priors that do not have exact boundary conditions.
-To this end, we start by testing the error estimation in \cref{par:Lap2Dlowbc_error_estimations} with $k\in\{1,2,3\}$ polynomial order and evaluate the gains obtained in \cref{par:Lap2Dlowbc_gains} on the same sample of parameters as in \cref{sec:Lap2Dlow}.
+To this end, we start by testing the error estimation and evaluate the gains obtained on the same sample of parameters as in \cref{sec:Lap2Dlow}.

-\paragraph*{Physics-informed training.} Since the problem under consideration is parametric, we deploy a parametric PINN and define the prior $u_{\theta}^\text{bc}$ as an MLP with the hyperparameters defined in \cref{tab:paramtest1v3_2D}; we use the Adam optimizer and then switch to the LBFGS optimizer after the $n_\text{switch}$-th epoch.
-We consider $N_\text{col}=6000$ collocation points, uniformly chosen on $\Omega$.